 Mid-range desk converter examples

-- FITUEYES Height Adjustable Desk Converter (32”) — Designed to support dual monitors with a wide upper platform.
+FITUEYES Height Adjustable Desk Converter (32")

 Adjustable standing desk vs desk converter: which is better?